ExaDigiT/Documentation/README.md

-# exadigit: the exascale digital twin framework
+# ExaDigiT: the exascale digital twin framework

-exadigit is an open, modular ecosystem for modeling, simulating, and visualizing large-scale supercomputing facilities.
+ExaDigiT is an open, modular ecosystem for modeling, simulating, and visualizing large-scale supercomputing facilities.

 ---